-- a.
-The status of a detainee under close observation for as long as three days must be reviewed by the facility administrator or designee and medical staff in accordance with Standard 2.9 "Special Management Units." - b.
+The status of a detainee under close observation for as long as three days must be reviewed by the facility administrator or designee and medical staff in accordance with policy "Special Management Units" (irrespective of whether the observation actually occurs in the SMU).

+b.
+Seven Days

 Since the objective of dry cell status is likely to be achieved within seven days, maintaining a detainee under close observation beyond seven days requires prior approval of the facility administrator and medical staff.